AMD Quark for PyTorch#

-Quantizing a floating-point model with Quark for PyTorch involves the following high-level steps:
+Quantizing a floating-point model with AMD Quark for PyTorch involves the following high-level steps:

 Load the original floating-point model.